-These “little toasts” can be topped with anything, and are fun for little fingers to assemble.
-They’re also a perfect size for kids, who can nibble them in a few bites.
+These “little toasts” can be topped with anything, and are fun for little fingers to assemble (plus letting kids top their own is sure to cut down on complaints!).
+Crostini are the perfect size for kids, who can nibble them in a few bites, but they’re a yummy, easy option for everyone in the family.
 If you’re bringing them to a party, pack the crostini and toppings separately, then assemble them there to keep the crostini crisp.

 1 large garlic clove, crushed

 olive or canola oil